 We launched with a free screening of The Artist, kindly facilitated by a grant from Bromley Arts Council, on 26 September 2012.
 The main film was preceded by a Buster Keaton short film, Backstage, accompanied live by Laurence Panter on the grand piano.
 Over 330 people attended and we haven’t looked back since.

-Status: FILMBOX Community Cinema is a fully-constituted community cinema club/film society with a membership but most of our screenings are also open to the public.
-It is a ‘not-for-profit’ self-funded venture, independently co-run by staff, parent and 6th form student volunteers from Langley Park School for Boys in their spare time, together with local residents in the London Borough of Bromley, Kent/SE London.
+Status: FILMBOX Community Cinema is a fully-constituted members’ cinema club/film society but most of our screenings are also open to the public.
+It is a ‘not-for-profit’ self-funded venture, independently co-run by staff, parent and 6th form student volunteers from Langley Park School for Boys, together with local residents in the London Borough of Bromley, Kent/SE London.

-We are informally associated with, but not administered or funded by, Langley Park School for Boys and are very grateful indeed for the support and encouragement provided by many members of the School community and for our close association with the School.
+We are informally associated with, but not administered or funded by, Langley Park School for Boys and are very grateful for the support and encouragement provided by many members of the School community.
 We pay venue/ equipment/ duty manager hire to Langley Park Centre for the Performing Arts for all of our events.

 The name FILMBOX was chosen by LPSB Yr12 students in July 2012, our logo was designed by Sarah Wickings, a former student of LPSB.